Deviation from maximal entanglement for mid-spectrum eigenstates of local Hamiltonians: Results

 \begin{theorem} Suppose $L=\Omega(N)$.
 There is a constant $C>0$ such that for any $|E|=o(\sqrt N)$ and any $\Delta>C$,

 \end{theorem}

 Theorem \ref{thm:main} is particularly interesting when $C<\Delta=o(\sqrt N)$.
 In this case, $|E_j|=o(\sqrt N)$ so that $|\Psi_j\rangle$ is a mid-spectrum eigenstate for all $j\in J$.

-Comparing Theorem \ref{t:page} and Theorem \ref{thm:main} for $C<\Delta=o(\sqrt N)$, the entanglement entropy of mid-spectrum eigenstates of (chaotic) one-dimensional local Hamiltonians is provably different from that of random states.
-The difference is $\Omega(1)$ if $N/2-C'>L=\Omega(N)$ for a certain constant $C'$.
+Comparing Theorem \ref{t:page} and Theorem \ref{thm:main} for $C<\Delta=o(\sqrt N)$, the entanglement entropy of mid-spectrum eigenstates of any one-dimensional local Hamiltonian is provably different from that of random states.
+The difference is $\Omega(1)$ if $N/2-C'>L=\Omega(N)$ for a certain constant $C'>0$.
 We conjecture that the difference is also $\Omega(1)$ if $N/2-C'\le L\le N/2$.
+For $L=N/2$, Refs.~\cite{YCHM15, GG18, Hua21NPB, HMK22, KSVR23, RJK24} provide numerical evidence for this conjecture.

-\paragraph{Superposition of eigenstates.}Let $\{|\psi_j\rangle\}_{j=1}^{|J|}$ be an arbitrary orthonormal basis of the subspace
+\paragraph{Superposition of eigenstates}Let $\{|\psi_j\rangle\}_{j=1}^{|J|}$ be an arbitrary orthonormal basis of the subspace

 Let $\psi_{j,A}:=\tr_{\bar A}|\psi_j\rangle\langle\psi_j|$ be the reduced density matrix of subsystem $A$.

 \begin{theorem} Suppose $L=\Omega(N)$.
 There is a constant $C>0$ such that for any $|E|=o(\sqrt N)$ and for any $\Delta$ such that $C<\Delta=O(\sqrt N)$,